developerjaym/Schema-Design/README.md

   2. A **Person** must have one **Location**

 * Write a SQL query that will find all **Person** entries that share at least one **Interest** and have the same **Location**
+  * Create a Stored Procedure from that SQL query

+* Export the schema by using *Tools > Backup...*

+* Add the .backup file to your local repository and issue a pull request